dresden54/unofficial/index.md

 # FAQ

-* Why use Wix ?
+* Why use Github pages ?
 Aren't you able to do a website ?
 ​If i was able to produce anything real do you think I would be such an expert in BS ?
-Want to contribute ? https://github.com/dresden54/MLMBSCS_Site
+Want a more prefessional website....
+Give me some $$ and i will do better.

 * Where can i buy the certifications
 You really understand the core of all good methodology....Make money !
 It will comes soon.
 In the meantime you can still send me some ETH 0xA1ee0E8960e3041069500807C5Ceea01115F1cEc